Contact Elected Officials!

 Trey White 505-344-1925 Ex 15

 In 2008, Trey was appointed as a Trustee on the Executive Board of Local 492 and subsequently elected Trustee in December of 2008.
-In June of 2011, Brother White was appointed as the Recording Secretary and currently serves in that capacity.
+In June of 2011, Brother White was appointed as the Recording Secretary.
 In December of 2011 he was elected as the Recording Secretary for Teamsters Local 492, re-elected in 2014 and again in 2017.
 On January 1, 2020, Brother White began serving as the President of Teamsters Local 492.

 In 2010, Brother White was certified as a HMIT TASA Haz-Mat Instructor by the IBT and also completed the Haz-Mat Transportation and Security Awareness course.
-In 2018, he was certified as an OSHA 10/30 Instructor and an Instructor with the IBT Worker Training Program and currently coordinates the 492 Training programs.
+In 2018, he was certified as an OSHA 10/30 Instructor and an Instructor with the IBT Worker Training Program and Brother White currently coordinates the all of the 492 Training programs.

 In 2013, Brother White served on the 2-man committee in Chicago, representing the Teamster Local 492 ABF members for the ABF 2013-2018 ABF National Master Freight Agreement.
 In 2018, Brother White again served on the 2-man committee in Chicago, representing the Teamster Local 492 ABF members for the ABF 2018-2023 ABF National Master Freight Agreement.
 In 2016, Trey served as a Delegate to the 2016 IBT Convention representing Local 492.